armadsen/ORSSerialPort/README.md

 How to Use ORSSerialPort
 ========================

 To begin using ORSSerialPort in your project, simply drag the files in the "Source" folder into your Xcode project.
 ORSSerialPort.h/m are required, while ORSSerialPortManager.h/m are optional, but useful (see below).
-Next, add `#import "ORSSerialPort.h"` and '#import "ORSSerialPortManager.h"' to the top of the source code files in which you'd like to use ORSSerialPort.
+Next, add `#import "ORSSerialPort.h"` and `#import "ORSSerialPortManager.h"` to the top of the source code files in which you'd like to use ORSSerialPort.

 *Important Note:* ORSSerialPort relies on Automatic Reference Counting (ARC).
 If you'd like to use it in a non-ARC project, you'll need to open the Build Phases for the target(s) you're using it in, and add the -fobjc-arc flag to the Compiler Flags column for ORSSerialPort.m and ORSSerialPortManager.m.
 ORSSerialPort will generate a compiler error if ARC is not enabled.